-The actuarial soundness valuation results set forth in this report are based upon data and information furnished by ISAC, concerning program benefits, financial transactions and beneficiaries of the CIPTP.
+The actuarial soundness valuation results set forth in this report are based upon data and information furnished by ISAC, concerning program benefits, financial transactions, and beneficiaries of the CIPTP.
 We reviewed this information for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the Illinois Student Assistance Commission.
-Further, the data and information provided is through June 30, 2023, and does not reflect subsequent market volatility.
+Further, the data and information provided is through June 30, 2024, and does not reflect subsequent market volatility.

-Mr. Eric Zarnikow Illinois Student Assistance Commission Page 2
+Mr. Eric Zarnikow Illinois Student Assistance Commission August 30, 2024 Page 2

 The actuarial soundness valuation results summarized in this report involve actuarial calculations that require assumptions about future events.
-Most of the actuarial assumptions (with the exception of the investment return assumption and the tuition and fee increase assumption) used in this valuation were based on an experience review for the period from July 1, 2011 to June 30, 2014, and were adopted for use commencing with the June 30, 2015 actuarial valuation.
-Although the College Illinois!® Prepaid Tuition Program stopped accepting new contracts as of the 2017/2018 enrollment period and is still not accepting new contracts, we recommend performing an updated experience study to determine the continued appropriateness of the actuarial assumptions.
+Most of the actuarial assumptions (with the exception of the investment return assumption and the tuition and fee increase assumption) used in this valuation were based on an experience review for the period from July 1, 2014, to June 30, 2023, and were adopted for use commencing with the June 30, 2024, actuarial valuation.